 Smart Gas Pressure Sensor

 DefProc’s latest collaboration with Northern Gas Networks (NGN) has led to the creation of a Smart Gas Pressure Sensor.
-Designed to detect low-pressure in consumer homes, the device works with natural gas, 100% hydrogen and a blended supply. [...]
+Designed to detect low-pressure in consumer homes, the device works with natural gas, 100% hydrogen and a blended [...]